Please check out our latest documentation on the Web Conferencing with Zoom page.

 You can enable Zoom in your Canvas course to allow remote meetings with students (think office hours during inclement weather or meeting with groups of students for project work.)

 1 - In your Course's Settings, go to the Navigation tab, click the three vertical dots to the right of Zoom, and select Enable.
 Don't forget to click the blue Save button to lock in your changed settings:

 2 - Click on your Zoom navigation menu.
-If you haven't registered with a WWU Zoom Pro account, you'll be asked to designate some information on the welcome screen.
+If you haven't registered with a WWU Zoom Pro account, you'll be asked to authenticate.
 After you have entered your information, you'll be able to schedule a Zoom meeting:

 3 - From here you can specify the title of your meeting, the date and time of your Zoom meeting for students and others to access, and other pertinent information: